S. M. Kirov Military Medical Academy: S.M. Kirov Military Medical Academy

-After Sergey Kirov's assassination in 1934, the Academy received his name.
-Leon Orbeli, one of Pavlov's disciples, led the Academy in 1943–1950.
+After Sergey Kirov's assassination in 1934, the academy received his name.
+Leon Orbeli, one of Pavlov's disciples, led the academy in 1943–1950.
 In 1956, S. M. Kirov Military Medical Academy was united with the Naval Medical Academy established on the basis of Obukhovskaya Hospital and the Third Leningrad Medical Institute in 1940.
 The academy had six faculties, 61 departments, 30 clinics, 16 research laboratories, and two research centres in 2002.

 Late in 2011, minister of defense Anatoliy Serdyukov declared his intention to move the academy from the centre of Saint Petersburg to one of its suburbs.
 This decision was overturned after Serdyukov had been sacked.

 Graduates are commissioned as officers with medical doctor credentials.
-The institution also provides advanced training for mid-career military medical doctors and trains graduate students on the Ph.D. level.

 Structure

 The academy has the following faculties: